Skip to main content

 The final stage includes a range of activities including due diligence and contractor procurement to establish detailed project costs.
 Once this information has been received and carefully considered, councillors will make a final decision on which projects will go ahead under the fund.

-Construction is likely to begin on the successful projects from late 2024 onwards.
+Construction is likely to begin on some of the successful projects from late 2024 onwards.

 Read aloud icon Read aloud